 This is an edited version of an article I originally wrote for the First AML Product & Engineering blog.
 You can read the original version here.

-In today’s world, most of us have two workdays - one on the manager’s schedule and the other on the maker’s schedule.
+Most of us have two workdays in today's world - one on the manager's schedule and the other on the maker's schedule.

-In his article, Paul proposes that one can use office hours and set aside a time for meetings.
+In his article, Paul proposes using office hours and setting aside a time for meetings.
 But I struggled with this when acting as the team lead for one of the teams and found my day broken up by various meetings.
 After all, how do we tell our boss (and the rest of the business) that we have office hours and will only meet him/her/them during those?
 I think office hours works well when we are high enough on the totem pole.

 Let us look at something that works a little better - A no-meeting day.